Exponential Scaling Barriers for Variational Quantum Eigensolvers: Methods

 The benchmark set comprises three categories.
 First, linear hydrogen chains (H$_4$--H$_{10}$) serve as model systems with tunable system size.
 Besides equilibrium geometries with interatomic distances of 1.0~\AA\ we consider hydrogen chains with stretched geometries (interatomic distance of 3.0~\AA) to investigate molecular systems exhibiting strong static correlation emerging from covalent bond breaking.
 In the literature covalent bond breaking systems are commonly considered as a proxy for classically challenging systems~\cite{ceo_vqe2025}.
 Second, small organic molecules (such as m-benzyne, hexatriene, and formaldehyde) provide chemically relevant test cases with six-orbital active spaces.
 For these systems, we consider multiple basis sets and spin states to assess the consistency of our findings.
 Third, transition-metal complexes (iron oxides, and related species) represent the most challenging category, exhibiting pronounced multi-reference character due to partially filled d-shells.

 Except for the stretched hydrogen chains, all molecules are considered in their equilibrium configuration.
 Active space sizes were chosen to balance computational tractability with chemical accuracy, guided by AVAS recommendations and literature precedent where available.
 The resulting orbitals in the active spaces were checked for consistency.
-To map the fermionic molecular Hamiltonian obtained from CASSCF calculations to a qubit representation suitable for quantum computation, we employ the Jordan-Wigner transformation~\cite{jordan_wigner_ref}.
 In our implementation, spin-orbitals are ordered by alternating alpha and beta electrons from lowest to highest energy.